Falling in Love (2NE1 song): Music video and promotion

-The accompanying music video was uploaded to the group's official YouTube channel in conjunction with the release of the single.
+The accompanying music video was uploaded to the group's official YouTube channel in conjunction with the release of the single, and reached more than one million views in less than a day.
 The video includes the members singing and performing the track's choreography on various sets, including luxurious Egyptian-themed palace with a swimming pool, a sandy beach, and a tropical-urban gold-embellished street with basketball courts.
 The music video was deemed a change of pace from the group's usual brash energy, and was considered more laid back and relaxed with a sense of urban flair.
 Model and actors Lee Soo-hyuk and Hong Jong-hyun made cameos in the video.

 Promotions for the song featured 2NE1 appearing on various South Korean music programs during the month of July, including SBS' Inkigayo, Mnet's M Countdown, and MBC's Show!
 Music Core.
 The group was originally slated to make their comeback stage on Inkigayo on July 7, 2013, but the show was cancelled because of the Asiana Airlines Flight 214 crash that occurred the day before.
 The single instead debuted on M Countdown on July 11, 2013.
 The song received three first place music program wins during the course of its promotion.